nkoshell/flask-peewee-crud/docs/using_a_flask_peewee_crud_api.md

-# Using APIs built with sanic_crud
+# Using APIs built with flask_peewee_crud

-sanic_crud creates a standard REST API that allows direct manipulation of the database.
+flask_peewee_crud creates a standard REST API that allows direct manipulation of the database.
 The following methods are
 supported: [GET, POST, PUT, DELETE]

 There are 2 types of resources (endpoints) available, Single Resources and Collection Resources.